 Transport

-The transport is determined before the AHP protocol begins — it is not negotiated within the protocol itself.
-The server is responsible for accepting connections on the chosen transport.
+The transport is chosen before the AHP protocol begins; it is not negotiated within the protocol itself.
+Client and server agree on a transport out-of-band, and the server is responsible for accepting connections on that transport.

 Requirements